slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Science is what we understand well enough to explain to a computer.
 Art is everything else we do."
 -- Donald Knuth [1938]*

 Art is just another form of screaming, it should confort the disturbed and disturb the confortable.

-Art is a meditation and design is a negotiation.
 Life imitates art.
-Creators don’t separate from their work, because they are their work.

-Artistic death is made by consensus.

 > *"The merit of originality is not novelty; it is sincerity."
 -- Thomas Carlyle [1795]*